dinkzilla/mdl-ext/src/menu-button/readme.md

 ![Menu button](../../etc/menu-button.png)&nbsp;&nbsp;&nbsp;&nbsp; ![Menu button](../../etc/menu-button-2.png)

-A WAI-ARIA friendly menu button component/widget with roles, attributes and behavior in accordance with the specification given in the WAI-ARIA Authoring Practices, [section 2.20](https://www.w3.org/TR/wai-aria-practices/#button).
+A WAI-ARIA friendly menu button component/widget with roles, attributes and behavior in accordance with the specification given in WAI-ARIA Authoring Practices, [section 2.20](https://www.w3.org/TR/wai-aria-practices/#button).

 ## Introduction
 A menu button is a button that opens a menu.
 It is often styled as a typical push button with a